alanaevora/NewUI/README.md

 In order to do this, just retype python3 app.py in the terminal

-READ BELOW ONCE YOU LOOK OVER THE CODE IN APP.PY
+READ BELOW ONCE YOU LOOK OVER THE CODE IN APP.PY:
 The Todo class stores the user entries in the database The controllers communicate between the model/database and the view/hmtl files The controllers might also call functions at the bottom of the file that "do" a certain action (which is why I called them doers).
 Examples of this are the function to create the filters and playback the tracks.

-SOME ADDITIONAL NOTES
+SOME ADDITIONAL NOTES:
 Since the compensation code isn't fully complete, it may be hard to read/understand right now.
 But if you have questions let me know!